Easy Sourdough Banana Bread

 - If you want to ferment the batter before baking, the bowl can be covered and refrigerated for 6 hours, or overnight before baking.

-- Bake the mini loaves for 20-25 minutes until the tops spring back when touched and a skewer inserted in the middle comes out clean.
+- Bake for 60-70 minutes until a skewer inserted comes out clean.

 The recipe doesn’t say when to add the 150g brown sugar ???